 |UTI - Trade ID for EMIR derivatives reporting purposes|

-EMIR Regulation contains a requirement that UTI is unique but the issues how it should be generated or by whom have been initially not specified at the legislative level.
+EMIR Regulation contains a requirement that UTI must be unique but the issues how it should be generated or by whom have not been initially specified at the legislative level.

 This imperfection has been rectified in the Commission Implementing Regulation (EU) 2017/105 of 19 October 2016 amending Implementing Regulation (EU) No 1247/2012 laying down implementing technical standards with regard to the format and frequency of trade reports to trade repositories according to Regulation (EU) No 648/2012 of the European Parliament and of the Council on OTC derivatives, central counterparties and trade repositories, which introduced unambiguous rules determining the entity responsible for generating UTI to be assigned to the EMIR trade report where counterparties fail to agree thereon.

 ESMA did not yet receive any formal request to endorse a UTI framework and there are no details yet on how these will look like.

 However, there are some self-standing frameworks, for example:

 - ACER's recent UTI designation initiative as described in draft Annex IV to the REMIT Trade Reporting User Manual – Guidance on UTI, as well as